-There are few things in life as pleasant as a cycle through the Scotland’s remarkable landscapes, be it along a canal towpath, around a winding island road, or through lush, pastoral countryside.
+There are few things in life as pleasant as a cycle through the Scotland’s remarkable landscapes, be it along a canal towpath, around a winding island road, or through lush countryside.

-But perhaps the most satisfying moment is when you allow yourself a rest from the pedals, and take a few moments to enjoy the freshly packed lunch you’ve been carrying in your backpack.
-Food definitely tastes better when eaten outside, and even more so when you’ve traversed a few miles of tarmac or trail before tucking into tasty homemade bites.
+But perhaps the most satisfying moment is when you allow yourself a rest from the pedals, and take a few moments to enjoy the freshly packed Scottish produce lunch you’ve been carrying in your backpack.
+Food definitely tastes better when eaten outside, and even more so when you’ve cycled a few miles of tarmac or trail before tucking into tasty homemade bites.

 Route length: 25 miles | Difficulty: moderate/difficult